optile/express-checkout/README.md

 Called when the http request returns data.interaction.code === "ABORT".
 For example when last payment method is used and failed
  * @param {Object} params it contains
-   * @param {Object} params.preset
+   * @param {Object} preset
-   * @param {String} params.step it indicates the current step for example Update
+   * @param {String} step it indicates the current step for example Update
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known

 #### onReload

 Called when the http request returns data.interaction.code === "TRY_OTHER_NETWORK" || data.interaction.code === "RELOAD"
  * @param {Object} params it contains
-   * @param {Object} params.preset
+   * @param {Object} preset
-   * @param {String} params.step it indicates the current step for example Update
+   * @param {String} step it indicates the current step for example Update
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known

 #### onRetry